Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Reduce or end the government’s role in student loans.
 (The federal government remains very much involved in student loans, which Trump used to delay loan payments during the coronavirus pandemic.)

-Rewrite the tax code to allow parents to fully deduct child-care expenses for up to four children and elderly dependents.
+Rewrite the tax code to allow parents to fully deduct child-care expenses for up to four children and older dependents.
 (Some of these expenses are already deductible under the law.)

 Guarantee six weeks of paid maternity leave by amending the conditions of unemployment insurance employers are required to carry.
 (The vast majority of workers still don’t have such paid leave.)

-Get rid of the Johnson Amendment, which prohibits tax-exempt organizations like churches from formally endorsing or opposing political candidates.
+Get rid of the Johnson Amendment, which prohibits tax-exempt organizations such as churches from formally endorsing or opposing political candidates.
 (Despite Trump’s claims to he contrary, the Johnson Amendment is still on the books.)

 Quickly end inner-city violence, which Trump has repeatedly compared to war zones.
-“I’ll be able to make sure that when you walk down the street in your inner city, or wherever you are, you’re not gonna be shot.
-Your child isn’t gonna be shot.”
+“I’ll be able to make sure that when you walk down the street in your inner city, or wherever you are, you’re not going to be shot.
+Your child isn’t going to be shot.”
 (Trump himself has said recently that urban areas remain dangerous places and used that as a centerpiece of his campaign.)

 Stop the surge of violent crime and homicides in Chicago within “one week.”
 (Chicago has recently experienced its highest crime and murder rate in decades.
 Regardless of the cause, Trump didn’t stop the surge — much less in one week.)